thenets/rinted-container/README.md

 ## Why this project exists?

-The rinetd project is my prefered way to redirect TCP ports.
-It is simple, easy to use and it is reliable.
-However, recent Linux distributions have removed the package from their repositories and it behaves as an old project, requiring dymamic libraries and a single configuration file.
+The rinetd project is my preferred way to redirect TCP ports.
+It is simple, easy to use, and it is reliable.
+However, recent Linux distributions have removed the package from their repositories, and it behaves as an old project, requiring dynamic libraries and a single configuration file.

-This repository contains a different approach, putting the rinetd inside Linux containers, with periodic builds for security patches, and a simple way to configure the rules using environment variables.
+This repository contains a different approach, putting the rinetd inside Linux containers, with periodic builds for security patches and a simple way to configure the rules using environment variables.

 ## Credits